 Q: What is the unit of measurement for density?

 A: The standard unit of measurement for density is kilograms per cubic meter (kg/m³).
-However, grams per cubic centimeter (g/cm³) is also commonly used, especially in chemistry and materials science.
+On the flip side, grams per cubic centimeter (g/cm³) is also commonly used, especially in chemistry and materials science.

 Q: Why does density generally increase down a group in the periodic table?